GitMubarak/jobwp/readme.txt

 **🌟 Key Features:**

 * Easy to install and use
-* Fully integrated in WordPress
+* Option to use external form in the application form
 * Fully responsive for any device
 * Translation Ready
 * Display job listing in a career page